bionlplab/medtext/medtext-docs/contribute.md

 ## Get in touch

-Report bugs, suggest features or view the source code on [GitHub](https://github.com/bionlplab/medtext).
+Report bugs, suggest features, or view the source code on [GitHub](https://github.com/bionlplab/medtext).

-## Contributing to development
+## Contributing to the development

-If you want to deep dive and help out with development on medtext, then first get the project installed locally according to the [installation guide](https://medtext.readthedocs.io/en/latest/install.html).
-After that is done, we suggest you have a look at tickets in our issue tracker.
+If you want to dive deep and help with development on medtext, then first get the project installed locally according to the [installation guide](https://medtext.readthedocs.io/en/latest/install.html).
+After that is done, we suggest you look at tickets in our issue tracker.
 These are meant to be a great way to get a smooth start and won’t put you in front of the most complex parts of the system.